Frequently asked questions about Portable Long Service Leave.

 The scheme covers a broad range of building, electrical and metal trades work on new or existing commercial, industrial or domestic buildings or structures.

 Because it is your employer's responsibility to register you, you are unable to register yourself.

-When you are first registered, we will issue you with a worker registration number and password to login.
+When you are first registered, we will issue you with a registration number.
+You'' need to register for access to the Worker Portal when you login to to your account for the first time.
 It's a good idea to check your record on a regular basis to ensure all of your employers have registered you.
 If you don't know your worker registration number or password, please contact us.

 Once you have accrued 2,600 service days (equivalent to 10 years full time employment) you will be eligible to take 13 weeks long service leave.

 You will be credited with one service day for the following paid days:

 - Days worked over 5 hours